 Kansas Early Childhood Developmental Services

-Kansas Early Childhood Developmental Services is authorized by the Individuals with Disabilities Education Act - IDEA Part C and is administered by the Kansas Department of Health and Environment.
+Kansas' Early Childhood Developmental Services provide the foundation and framework to build capacity for local tiny-k programs in creating positive outcomes for children and families.
+Early Childhood Developmental Services is authorized by the Individuals with Disabilities Education Act - IDEA Part C and is administered by the Kansas Department of Health and Environment.
 KDHE provides grants to tiny-k programs to assist in maintaining and implementing a statewide system of coordinated, comprehensive, multidisciplinary early intervention services for infants and toddlers with disabilities from birth to age three and their families.
 KDHE is responsible for assuring availability to eligible children and their families.
-During the State Fiscal Year 2019, more than 10,700 children received early intervention services.

 Regulation Revision Suggestions Survey